 Pai Gow Poker is a simplified table game that grants the player an opportunity to achieve a big hand, which can pay as high as 8,000:1 on their bet.
 In Pai Gow Poker, how to play, a player gets seven cards, which they then split into a five-card hand and a two-card hand using the Pai Gow poker strategy.
 Both of the hand splits stack against the dealer in a head-to-head faceoff, getting 1:1 on their bet if they win each hand.
 It’s important to note that Pai Gow Poker should not be confused with the title game, Pai Gow.
 Furthermore, Pai Gow Poker is not a poker game; it is a table game.
 In that way, it is similar to Fortune Three Card Poker, Texas Hold’em Bonus, and Caribbean Stud.

 Hands That Bank

 The player-dealer duo sets up a bank against which the remaining players put up wagers.
 Each player can take the bank twice, after which the button revolves counterclockwise.
 Moreover, a player, in turn, can refuse or accept the player-dealer position.

 The dealer of the house deals eight hands or piles directly in the anterior of the chip tray, where comprises four dominos.
 The player-dealer chooses one of the eight piles to deliver the first hand.
 Continuously, the dealer mounts an action towards the selected hand.

 Setting the Hand

-In Pai Gow how to play, each player lays out one pair into two sets of two tiles each, a high and a low hand, then place them face down in front said tiles.
+In Pai Gow how to play, each player lays out one pair into two sets of two tiles each, a high and a low hand, then places them face down in front of said tiles.
 This process is what you would describe as setting the hand.
 Now, a player can ask the house dealer to place the hand for him, and if so, set the to house way, that is, in a precalculated manner.